 When you have shortness of breath, you can't catch your breath or get enough air in your lungs.
 Your doctor might call it dyspnea.
 It can be a warning sign of a health problem that needs treatment right away.

 If you're a healthy adult, you breathe in and out up to 20 times a minute.
 That's nearly 30,000 breaths a day.
-A vigorous workout or the common cold might throw a kink in that pattern from time to time, but generally you should never feel short of breath.
+A hard workout or the common cold might change that pattern from time to time, but you should almost never feel short of breath.

 If you have sudden, severe trouble catching your breath, call 911.
 This is especially true if you also have nausea or chest pain.

 Dyspnea and shortness of breath mean the same thing.
 They are two different ways to label the same medical problem.

 The way to pronounce dyspnea is [dis - pe - na].